Tuprott991/EventLens-Computer-Vision-Final-Project/README.md

 ![Architecture](architecture.png)

 EventLens is a deep learning-based project for multi-label classification of photo albums into various event categories.
-The project leverages a Swin Transformer backbone for feature extraction and a transformer-based aggregator for sequence modeling, and a MLP for classification.
+The project leverages a Swin Transformer backbone for feature extraction (Actually we have replace it with Resnet50 and ConvNext due to the lack of resources, especially GPU :>) and a transformer-based aggregator for sequence modeling, and a MLP for classification.
 It is designed to handle multi-label classification tasks with high accuracy and scalability.

 ---